When not to refresh your creatives

 A checklist with the first item checked off

-Keep your priorities in check.
+When not to refresh your creatives: Keep your priorities in check.

 We’ll be blunt: if you’re spending all your time coming up with new creatives and are ignoring things like landing pages, you need to rethink your priorities.
 Landing pages can make or break an advertising campaign, but unfortunately, too many people don’t give them a second thought.
 You’d be much better served by running two good campaigns with excellent landing pages than ten beautiful campaigns with terrible or nonexistent landing pages.